nkalband/hadoop-cluster-utils/README.md

 * Configuration

-   1. To configure `hadoop-cluster-utils`, run `./autogen.sh` which will create `config.sh` with appropriate field values.
+   1. To configure `hadoop-cluster-utils`, run `./autogen.sh` which will create `config` with appropriate field values.
-   2. User can enter SLAVEIPs (if more than one, use comma seperated) interactively while running `./autogen.sh` file.
+   2. User can enter SLAVE hostnames (if more than one, use comma seperated) interactively while running `./autogen.sh` file.
    3. Default `Spark-2.0.1` and `Hadoop-2.7.1` version available for installation.
-   4. User can edit default port values, `spark` and `hadoop` versions in config.sh
+   4. User can edit default port values, `spark` and `hadoop` versions in config
-   5. Before executing `./setup.sh` file, user can verify or edit `config.sh`
+   5. Before executing `./setup.sh` file, user can verify or edit `config`
    6. Once setup script completed,source `~/.bashrc` file to export updated hadoop and spark environment variables for current login session.

 * Ensure that the following java process is running in master.
 If not, check the log files